HEALTH STRATEGY DIRECTOR

 - Knowledge of mathematics and the ability to make accurate calculations relative to statistical and quantitative data.

-- Knowledge and ability to work with computer applications, including database, project management spreadsheet and word processing software.
+- Proficiency using computer applications, including database, project management, spreadsheet, and word processing software.

 - Ability to direct organizational efforts to achieve and maintain the organizational mission and vision.